Tip 5) Help

 Notice the

-themes of these 25 communication skill-builders: awareness,
+themes of these 28 effective-communication tips: awareness,

-Build on these to invent your own communication tips!
+needs, self and mutual respect, knowledge, and teamwork.
+Build on these to invent your own tips!
 Go back over this

 collection and pick out a few you want to try out.
-Option - try one
+Option -

 or two new tips a week for four months, and see what happens!